 As a former APSCUF member, inclusion and mentorship is central to my philosophy of leadership.
-During my short yet comprehensive career in academia, I have gone through the ranks of higher education (up to Associate professor) and had the privilege to be elected by my peers of profession twice to assist with leading two academic units prior to coming to this university.
+During my comprehensive career in academia, I have gone through the ranks of higher education (up to Associate professor) and had the privilege to be elected by my peers of profession twice to assist with leading two academic units prior to coming as Department Chair of this university.

 I operate in a shared governance style yet understanding organizational hierarchy.
 My leadership style varies depending on the situation.
 Under a crisis, I tend to act more autocratically and decisive.
 In times of prosperity, I tend to back off and do what I like best which is to lead by example.
 Empowering peers to propose solutions is important to me.
 I believe in competence and sharing.
 If you have a great idea, let’s talk about that idea!